ibm-cloud-docs/assistant-data/backup.md

     - **postgres.yaml**: The Postgres file lists details for the target Postgres pods.
 See [Creating the postgres.yaml file](#backup-postgres-yaml).

 1. Copy the files that you downloaded and created in the previous steps into an existing directory of your choice on a Postgres Keeper pod.

+    Use the following command to find the keeper pods:

+    ```
+    oc get pods --field-selector=status.phase=Running -l component=stolon-keeper
+    ```
+    {: pre}

     The files that you need to copy are `pgmig`, `postgres.yaml`, `resourceController.yaml`, and `store.dump`.

     You can use the following commands to do so.